YelllowSunray/xsimwink/FEATURES.md

 ## 🎉 **LAUNCH READY!**

-Your XOXO platform is **100% functional** and ready for users.
+Your Thumb platform is **100% functional** and ready for users.
 Every feature works, the UI is polished, and the business model is implemented.

 **Start the app:**
 ```bash